cloudflare/cloudflare-docs/content/load-balancing/how-to/enable-load-balancing.md

 # Enable Load Balancing

-If you want to enable load balancing as an add-on for your account, the process depends on your plan type.
+Load balancing is an add-on for your account, meaning your account needs a [billing profile](/fundamentals/account-and-billing/account-setup/create-billing-profile/).

-Accounts with at least one **Enterprise** plan should contact their account team.

-All other accounts should enable Load Balancing in the dashboard:
+To enable [Load Balancing](https://dash.cloudflare.com/?to=/:account/:zone/traffic/load-balancing) in the dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login).
-2. Choose your account and website.
+1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
-3. Go to **Traffic** > **Load Balancing**.
+2. Go to **Traffic** > **Load Balancing**.
-4. Click **Enable Load Balancing**.
+3. Click **Enable Load Balancing**.
-5. Choose your plan options and confirm payment.
+4. Choose your plan options and confirm payment.